-2.7.8 How can the global community continue building local and inclusive innovation ecosystems that enable the use and building of trust in new and emerging digital technologies?
+2.7.8 How can the global community continue building local and inclusive innovation ecosystems that enhance consumer trust and enable the deployment and use of new and emerging telecommunications/ICTs for sustainable development?

-Some experts suggested that this question should instead place emphasis specifically on enhancing consumer trust and enabling the mobilization of new and emerging telecommunications/ICTs for sustainable development.
+Some experts suggested that this question should instead consider the building of trust more broadly.

 2.7.9 What measures can be taken to promote multi-stakeholder collaboration in order to enable developing countries to access the benefits generated by a digital economy?

-2.7.10 What are the ways in which stakeholders can work together to drive progress towards promoting interoperability of technological solutions based on these new and emerging digital technologies to facilitate, among other things, greater access for all?
+2.7.10 What are the ways in which stakeholders can work together to drive progress to facilitate greater access to new and emerging telecommunications/ICTs ?

 In addition, some experts proposed that another question be added to this section to explore the issue of how best development aid can support the mobilization of new and emerging technologies for sustainable development, and what policies are needed to promote effective development partnerships (for details, please see Comment C-002).
 Other experts were of the view that this may be included for consideration under paragraph 2.6 of this Report.